 A strong economy means good times for business, right?
 Generally speaking, the answer is yes, but there are some nasty side effects of economic strength.
 In the logistics industry, one of these side effects is the difficulty in attracting and retaining talent in a high-employment market.

-In this article, we’ll examine the role that the economy plays in warehouse labor management, while identifying key considerations you’ll need to address before deciding on the right logistics provider for your operation.
+In this article, we’ll examine the role that the economy plays in warehouse labor management, while identifying key considerations you’ll need to address before deciding on the right logistics company for your operation.

 The economy’s effect on warehouse labor management